Relations and Derivatives of Multiple Eisenstein Series: Regularization of multiple Eisenstein series

-\end{thm} In \cite{Ba2}, the first author constructed the harmonic regularization for $h(\tau)$ based on the result from Ihara--Kaneko--Zagier \cite{IKZ}.
+In \cite{Ba2}, the first author constructed the harmonic regularization for $\MEI(\tau)$ based on the result from Ihara--Kaneko--Zagier \cite{IKZ}.
 In this paper, we construct the regularization based on the work of \'Ecalle \cite{Ec}.
-For $M>0$, we define the $v$-moulds $\operatorname{coh}_M(\tau),\operatorname{doh}_M(\tau)$ over $\mathcal{O}(\HH)$ by
+For $M>0$, we define the $v$-moulds $\co{\MEI}_M(\tau),\mathsf{do}{\MEI}_M(\tau)$ over $\mathcal{O}(\HH)$ by

-where $\mu^{m_1,\dots,m_r}$ and $h^M_{k_1,\dots,k_r}(\tau)$ are defined by
+where $\mu^{m_1,\dots,m_r}$ and $\MEI^M_{k_1,\dots,k_r}(\tau)$ are defined by

-We define the $v$-mould $h^\ast(\tau)$ by
+We define the $v$-mould $\MEI^\ast(\tau)$ by

-Note that this mould theoretical construction is based on the work by \'Ecalle \cite{Ec}.
-In \Cref{sec:appendix}, we show this construction is essentially the same as the harmonic regularization by Ihara--Kaneko--Zagier \cite{IKZ}.
-Using \Cref{thm:reduction}, we can decompose the mould $\operatorname{doh}_M(\tau)$ as follows. \begin{lem} We have
+Note that this mould-theoretic construction is based on the work by \'Ecalle \cite{Ec}.
+In \Cref{sec:appendix}, we show that this construction is essentially the same as the harmonic regularization by Ihara--Kaneko--Zagier \cite{IKZ}.
+Using \Cref{thm:reduction}, we can decompose the mould $\mathsf{do}{\MEI}_M(\tau)$ as follows. \begin{lem} We have

-\end{lem} \begin{dfn}[\cite{Ba2}] We define the mould of the harmonic regularized multiple Eisenstein series by $G^\ast(\tau)\coloneqq h^\ast(\tau)\times\zeta^\ast$, i.e. for $\bm{k}=(k_1,\dots,k_r)\in(\ZZ_{>0})^r$, $G^\ast_{\bm{k}}(\tau)=\langle G^\ast(\tau)\mid\bm{k}\rangle$ is expressed as follows.
+\end{lem} \begin{dfn}[\cite{Ba2}] We define the mould of the harmonic regularized multiple Eisenstein series by $G^\ast(\tau)\coloneqq \MEI^\ast(\tau)\times\zeta^\ast$, i.e. for $\bm{k}=(k_1,\dots,k_r)\in(\ZZ_{>0})^r$, $G^\ast_{\bm{k}}(\tau)=\langle G^\ast(\tau)\mid\bm{k}\rangle$ is expressed as follows.

-where $h^\ast_{\bm{k}}(\tau)\coloneqq\langle h^\ast(\tau)\mid\bm{k}\rangle$. \end{dfn} \begin{prop}[\cite{Ba2}] \begin{enumerate} \item For $\bm{k}\in\mathbb{I}^{\ge2}$, we have $G^\ast_{\bm{k}}(\tau)=G_{\bm{k}}(\tau)$. \item $G^\ast(\tau)$ satisfy the harmonic product $\ast$. \end{enumerate} \end{prop}
+where $\MEI^\ast_{\bm{k}}(\tau)\coloneqq\langle \MEI^\ast(\tau)\mid\bm{k}\rangle$. \end{dfn} \begin{prop}[\cite{Ba2}] \begin{enumerate} \item For $\bm{k}\in\mathbb{I}^{\ge2}$, we have $G^\ast_{\bm{k}}(\tau)=G_{\bm{k}}(\tau)$. \item $G^\ast(\tau)$ satisfy the harmonic product $\ast$. \end{enumerate} \end{prop}